Map Data

 Combining the coordinate systems

 Both coordinate systems have the same scale but different axes.
-To get the position of a planet within the larger 'universe' coordinate system, it's position can be added to that of the parent star with the x coordinate negated:
+To get the position of a planet within the larger 'universe' coordinate system, it's position can be added to that of the parent star with the x coordinate negated: x = xsystem - xplanet y = ysystem + yplanet z = zsystem + zplanet

-To draw a 2D map of the universe, the 3D coordinates need to be transformed into 2D positions on an image.
+To draw a map of the universe, the 3D coordinates need to be transformed into 2D positions on an image.
 The transformation required varies depending on the coordinate system used by the image.

-origin lies in the top-left corner of the image, the X axis points right and the Y axis points down.
+This example uses the common "top-left origin" coordinate system widely used in images & 2D graphics.
+Here the (0,0) origin lies in the top-left corner of the image, the X axis points right and the Y axis points down.

 These image axes map onto the axes of the universe data as follows: